 St. Mary’s to consolidate birthing services into Athens hospital

 This decision follows an extensive 18-month discernment process that included intensive efforts to recruit additional physicians, create new partnerships, and pursue incremental funding sources.
-Changing demographics in our region, physician recruitment challenges, increasing outmigration for labor and delivery services, and recent Congressional cuts to Medicaid solidified this decision.
+Key drivers behind the need to consolidate labor and delivery services were changing demographics in the Sacred Heart region, especially an aging population; physician recruitment challenges, and increasing outmigration for labor and delivery services.
+Recent Congressional cuts to Medicaid solidified this decision.

 St. Mary’s takes great pride in and is thankful for the exceptional care provided in the Mother-Baby Unit.
 The dedication of our staff, physicians, and the meaningful role this unit has played over the years has been outstanding.
 Our exhaustive discernment showed this difficult decision was necessary to continue serving our community and its evolving care needs.
 We remain committed to supporting patients and colleagues through the transition.